 There was even an opportunity to tick off a bucket list activity; swimming with a whale shark!
 I’d enthusiastically jumped off the charter fishing boat into the South Atlantic swell, the largest fish in the oceans swam within a few feet of me, repeatedly.
 It’s unlikely there has been a more excited trail of bubbles in the Southern hemisphere, and although the fishing hadn’t been too successful, with only one small yellowfin tuna on-board, it was still the best fishing trip ever.

-Dining on the island is exceptionally good value, unsurprisingly, seafood is not only excellent, but amazingly cheap.
+Dining on the island is exceptionally good value, unsurprisingly, seafood is amazingly cheap, if not fine dining.
 I was even informed it costs less to feed pet cats on tuna steak than on tinned cat food.
 It is often a challenge however, it’s a small island, which often means the few restaurants available are either full or closed.
 Once ashore, the few dozen tourists off the ship strain Jamestown’s dining options, so booking early is a necessity.
 If staying at Wellington House I’d recommend trying at least one of Ivy’s home cooked meals.

 St Helena is a close-knit community, even those that have left the island, working in Cape Town, Ascension, the Falkland Islands or the United Kingdom still seem part of the island community.
 Everybody knows everybody, their business, and they are always keen to hear, or share news about Saints abroad.